 An individual's score will be his or her score on the individual round.
 If ties must be broken to determine the ranks of the top students, the tiebreaker round will be used.

-A team's score will be the sum of its team round score and the individual round scores of its members.
-The rounds are weighted so that the sum of the individual round scores is worth as much as the team round score.
+A team's score will be the sum of its group round score and the individual round scores of its members.
+The rounds are weighted so that the sum of the individual round scores is worth as much as the group round score.
 If two teams are tied, the following criteria will be used, in order, until a winner can be determined:

 - Highest power question score.

-- The highest-numbered question on the short answer part of the team round answered correctly by one tied team but incorrectly by another.
+- The highest-numbered question on the team round answered correctly by one tied team but incorrectly by another.